mslonik/Hotstrings-Libraries/README.md

    - short version of acronyms are usually present in a sentence, so to trigger such hotstring it is enough to press one of usual triggers (e.g. space, dot (.), colon (,) etc.).
 This way I don't have to enter the acronyms in capital letters - they are converted to capitals by AutoHotkey automatically.
 Additionally I use option "C": in case I'd enter abbreviation in capital letters (following above example: ADC), then AutoHotkey is not used to convert it between small letters and capital letters, what spares some time of microprocessor 😉;
    - additionally for reference purposes for some definitions I use comment field for storage of link to definitions.

-1. Unification of language.
+1. Unification of language / culture.
-   - If many people use the same set of abbreviations and definitions in written form,
+   - If many people use the same set of abbreviations and definitions in written form, it builds at customers confidence and understanding.
+The same terms, the same definitions brings together and reduces area for misunderstanding.
+You can use **Hotstrings** aplication as basic aid for understanding.
+   - You can use the same principle for definitions and names of your products in your company.
+For example all people in e-mail correspondence will use the same, unified definitions, no matter if it is technical documentation, datasheet or just a marketing leaflet.

-Sometimes acronym names are the same as words used
+1. Sometimes acronym names are the same as words used

 ### AccentsDiacritics.csv  ###